munificent/ui-as-code/in-progress/parameter-freedom.md

   finalConstVarOrType? '...' identifier
   ;
 ```

-*(Remark: Why is it always so awkward to specify optional things separated by
-commas in BNF?)*

 It is a compile-time error if a parameter list contains multiple rest
 parameters.
 It is a compile-time error if a parameter list contains multiple